-This 3-week academic program sponsored by the College of Agriculture and Natural Resources (AGNR) Academic Programs and USDA Animal Plant Health Inspection Services is a 3-week experience where students live on campus, and discover agricultural science from AGNR faculty, practicing veterinarians, industry representatives, and USDA professionals.
+This 3-week academic program sponsored by the College of Agriculture and Natural Resources (AGNR) Academic Programs and USDA Animal Plant Health Inspection Services is a 3-week virtual experience where students discover agricultural science from AGNR faculty, practicing veterinarians, industry representatives, and USDA professionals.

 Participants from all areas of the state and nation have the opportunity to earn 3 hours of university-level course credits through AGNR100, "An Educational Odyssey in Exploring Food, Culture, and the Environment."
 Approximately 20% of those who complete Ag Discovery will apply to UMD and be admitted to an AGNR degree program.

 We are not offering an Ag Discovery Program in summer 2023, please visit this website for updates for an anticipated program in 2024.